Hanhart Syndrome

 5. Genetic Susceptibility

-Though no specific gene has been confirmed, family clustering and reports in consanguineous parents suggest a possible inherited predisposition.
+Though no specific gene has been confirmed, family clustering and reports in consanguineous parents suggest a possible predisposition.

 6. Autosomal Dominant Patterns